foysal-mamun/Finance-Currency-Convert-ECBdaily/README.md

 ### USE

-Call the module's C<&convert> routine, supplying three arguments: the amount to convert, and the currencies to convert from and to.
+Call the module's &convert routine, supplying three arguments: the amount to convert, and the currencies to convert from and to.

-Codes are used to identify currencies: you may view them in the values of the C<%currencies> hash, where keys are descriptions of the currencies.
+Codes are used to identify currencies: you may view them in the values of the %currencies hash, where keys are descriptions of the currencies.

 In the event that attempts to convert fail, you will recieve C<undef>
-in response, with errors going to STDERR, and notes displayed if the modules global C<$CHAT> is defined.
+in response, with errors going to STDERR, and notes displayed if the modules global $CHAT is defined.

 ### SUBROUTINE convert